-"Duo-Lock" is suitable for applications where higher holding power is required such as mounting a communicator on a vertical surface.
-"Duo-Lock" or self-lock mushroom-head Velcro as it is sometimes known uses stronger mushroom shaped parts that interlock creating a stronger mechanical bond.
-"Duo-Lock" has very strong shear strength and it has greater pull-off strength than regular Velcro.
-Since "Duo-Lock" requires much more force to separate than standard Velcro, do not use it to attach small or delicate objects.
+Self-lock mushroom-head closures, such as 3M Dual Lock[TM] and Velcro Woven Mushroom tapes are suitable for applications where higher holding power is required, such as mounting a communicator on a vertical surface.
+These tapes use stronger mushroom-shaped parts that interlock, creating a stronger mechanical bond.
+Mushroom head closures have very strong shear strength and greater pull-off strength than regular hook and loop closures.
+Since mushroom head tapes require much more force to separate than standard tapes, do not use them to attach small or delicate objects.

-Tips for Using Velcro
+Tips for Using Hook and Loop Tapes

-When applying Velcro to a surface, it is important that the surface is clean and free from oil or waxy residue.
-Velcro sticks best to materials such as plastic or Formica that have a smooth non-porous surface.
-Velcro can stick to wood, but the bond will not be as strong.
-If you attach "Duo-Lock" Velcro to a painted surface such as a wall, the paint will sometimes come off because the strength of the adhesive exceeds the bond between the wall and the paint.
-Velcro achieves the greatest holding power when the mounting surfaces are flat.
+When applying any fastening tape to a surface, it is important that the surface is clean and free from oil or waxy residue.
+The tape sticks best to materials such as plastic or laminate that have a smooth, non-porous surface.
+It can also stick to wood, but the bond will not be as strong.
+If you attach mushroom head tape to a painted surface such as a wall, the paint will sometimes come off because the strength of the adhesive exceeds the bond between the wall and the paint.
+Both standard and mushroom head tapes achieve the greatest holding power when the mounting surfaces are flat.
 An uneven or round surface will drastically reduce holding power.
-Velcro is available in hook and loop strap form if you would like to hold onto a round surface.
+Velcro[TM] is available in hook and loop strap form if you would like to hold onto a round surface.